 I have to say, however, that the Albany II actually has more midbass punch than I expected, which helps with dynamics, but unfortunately, it still lacks the extension needed to fully support bass-driven songs.

 If you plan to listen to anything funky like Frankie Beverly and Maze’s “While I’m Alone”, which I cued up during one of my listening sessions, you will probably need a sub to fully realize the amazing Bass Guitar work.
 If you’re listening to some spare jazz or acoustic tracks, it will be ok.

 On the other hand, I have really come to love the soundstage and imaging provided by these diminutive speakers.
 The stage is tall and wide, plus the imaging is remarkably focused all the way across.

 Listening to “Tears From Heaven” from Eric Clapton’s “Unplugged” I was enamored with how dialed in Eric’s vocals and guitar were in the middle of the soundstage, accompanied by the background singers and guitars on either side.

 They even had a decent amount of depth for such an inexpensive speaker as you could hear the accompaniment clearly behind Clapton.

 The Wrap Up

 With the Albany II, I find that KLH clearly makes good on its promise to provide a beautifully designed speaker with natural sound and clarity.
-The only drawback is with its lack of Bass extension, most people will crave a subwoofer, which will push out the budget.
+Its only real drawback is the lack of Bass extension.
+Most people will crave a subwoofer, which will push out the budget.